ItalyPaleAle/WithBlueInk/_posts/2016-05-12-automation-for-mariadb-galera-cluster-setup-part-2.md

 1. A Virtual Network named after the Resource Group (not in the diagram) with address space `10.0.0.0/16`.
 2. A subnet `10.0.1.0/24` named `mariadb-subnet`.
 3. An Azure Internal Load Balancer for the MySQL endpoints (port `3306`).
 The Internal Load Balancer has always the address `10.0.1.4` and no public IP.
 4. The 3 or 5 nodes running the application.
 All VMs are named `mariadb-node-N` (where N is a number between 0 and 4), with addresses automatically assigned by DHCP (generally, the first one to deploy obtains `10.0.1.5`, and the others follow in sequence).
-Nodes do not have a public IP, and Network Security Group rules allow traffic to only port 3306 (MySQL) and 22 (SSH), and only from within the Virtual Network.
+Nodes do not have a public IP, and Network Security Group rules allow traffic only to ports 3306 (MySQL) and 22 (SSH), and only from within the Virtual Network.
 All VMs are also deployed in an Availability Set, in order to achieve high availability.

 Your application can connect to the MariaDB Galera Cluster on the IP `10.0.1.4` (Internal Load Balancer) on port 3306.
 Using Network Security Group rules, connections to the database are allowed only from within the Virtual Network.
 Connecting to the cluster using the IP of the Internal Load Balancer is recommended because it handles failover automatically; however, it's still possible to connect to individual nodes directly, for example for debug purposes.
 In case you need to administer the VMs using SSH, you can do so by connecting to each instance on port 22, from another machine inside the Virtual Network, and authenticating using the public key method.